This is the multi-page printable view of this section. Click here to print.

 Reference

-• Linux operating systems such as Alma Linux and Rocky Linux only provide even Minor versions, except for the last release version of the Major version.
-This is a policy to ensure the stability and consistency of the SCP system.
-Please check the EOS (End of Support) and EOL (End of Life) dates of the operating system and apply new or additional individual packages as needed to maintain a stable environment.
+• Linux operating systems such as Alma Linux and Rocky Linux provide only even Minor versions, except for the final release of a Major version.
+This policy ensures the stability and consistency of the SCP system.
+We recommend checking the EOS (End of Support) and EOL (End of Life) dates for the operating system, and, if necessary, applying new or additional individual packages to maintain a stable environment.

 The server types supported by Virtual Server are as follows.
-For details on server types, refer to Virtual Server Server Type.
+For detailed information about server types, see Virtual Server Server Types.

 Standard s1v2m4